-In Psalms 126:2 it says, "Our mouths were filled with laughter, our tongues with songs of joy.
-Then it was said among the nations, 'The LORD has done great things for them.'"
-(NIV) The life of the believer is one which is rightly characterized by joy, peace, and, yes, laughter.
+In Psalm 126:2, it says, "Our mouths were filled with laughter, our tongues with songs of joy.
+Then it was said among the nations, The LORD has done great things for them" (NIV).
+The life of the believer is one which is rightly characterized by joy, peace, and, yes, laughter.

-Laughter and joy is a great gift from God.
-We are not only called into a life of reverent piety; we have been given the great gift and joy of knowing God!
+Laughter and joy are great gifts from God.
+We are not only called into a life of reverent piety, but we have also been given the great gift and joy of knowing God!